2024

 Now in its third edition, this textbook is a comprehensive introduction to the multidisciplinary field of mobile robotics, which lies at the intersection of artificial intelligence, computational vision, and traditional robotics.
 Written for advanced undergraduates and graduate students in computer science and engineering, the book covers algorithms for a range of strategies for locomotion, sensing, and reasoning.
 The new edition includes recent advances in robotics and intelligent machines, including coverage of human-robot interaction, robot ethics, and the application of advanced AI techniques to end-to-end robot control and specific computational tasks.
 This book also provides support for a number of algorithms using ROS 2, and includes a review of critical mathematical material and an extensive list of sample problems.
 Researchers as well as students in the field of mobile robotics will appreciate this comprehensive treatment of state-of-the-art methods and key technologies.

 2. Jenkin, M., Hogan, F., Siddiqi, K., Tremblay, J.-F., Baghi, B., Dudek, G. Interacting with a visuotactilce countertop.
 4th Int.
-Cons. on Robotics, Computer Vision and Intelligent Systems (ROBOVIS), Rome, Italy.
+Conf. on Robotics, Computer Vision and Intelligent Systems (ROBOVIS), Rome, Italy.

 We present the See-Through-your-Skin Display (STS-d), a device that integrates visual and tactile sensing with a surface display to provide an interactive user experience.
 The STS-d expands the application of visuo-tactile optical sensors to Human-Robot Interaction (HRI) tasks and Human-Computer Interaction (HCI) tasks more generally.
 A key finding of this paper is that it is possible to display graphics on the reflective membrane of semi-transparent optical tactile sensors without interfering with their sensing capabilities, thus permitting simultaneous sensing and visual display.
 A proof of concept demonstration of the technology is presented where the STS Visual Display (STS-d) is used to provide an animated countertop that responds to visual and tactile events.
 We show that the integrated sensor can monitor interactions with the countertop, such as predicting the timing and location of contact with an object, or the amount of liquid in a container being placed on it, while displaying visual cues to the user.